 - If your curls are not elastic and they stretch and then snap, your hair is dry and needs moisture.

-- If it does not stretch and then immediately snaps, your disulfide bridges are broken and unsecure.
+- If it does not stretch and then immediately snaps, your disulfide bridges are broken and no longer completely secure.

 Here at CurlyEllie we get our protein in our collection from quinoa Quinoa is considered to be a complete protein, containing all eight essential amino acids.
 All of this is essential for healthy hair!